-Our material Private Company Partners, being Sequel, KMH, Labstat, Solowave, SCR and SMi face a number of business, operational and other risks which if realized, could have a material impact on our operating results and conditions.
+Our material Private Company Partners face a number of business, operational and other risks which if realized, could have a material impact on our operating results and conditions.
 These risks are outlined in more detail below.

 Risks Relating Specifically to Sequel